How To Be Happy Again: Strategies For Finding Happiness

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

 Happiness is a state of mind that almost everyone desires, but many people either find it too fleeting or consider it an unattainable goal due to different reasons and circumstances.
 Being happy can be especially difficult when you are recovering from an illness or dealing with grief.
 By being a state of mind, happiness also requires the mind to be in a state to process and indulge happy feelings.
-But contrary to what you may have been told, true happiness is achievable and only requires a committed effort towards making the necessary adjustments to attain it.
-This article will provide you with some practical and science-based tips on how to be happy again when nothing seems to be working.
+But contrary to what you may have been told, true happiness is achievable and only requires a committed effort to make the necessary adjustments to attain it.
+This article will provide you with some practical and science-based tips to help you feel happy again when nothing seems to be working.

 1. Sleep more